rust-lang/rfcs/text/0000-raw-reference-operator.md

 One alternative to introducing a new primitive operation might be to somehow exempt "references immediately cast to a raw pointer" from the invariant.
-However, it is unclear how that information is supposed to be encoded in the MIR, and how it is to be maintained by optimizations.
-We believe that the semantics of a MIR program, including whether it has undefined behavior, should be deducible by executing it one step at a time.
+However, we believe that the semantics of a MIR program, including whether it has undefined behavior, should be deducible by executing it one step at a time.
+Given that, it is unclear how a semantics that "lazily" checks references should work, and how it could be compatible with the annotations we emit for LLVM.

-Instead of compiling `&[mut] <place> as *[mut|const] _` to a raw reference operation, we could introduce new surface syntax and keep the existing HIR->MIR lowering the way it is.
+Instead of compiling `&[mut] <place> as *[mut|const] ?T` to a raw reference operation, we could introduce new surface syntax and keep the existing HIR->MIR lowering the way it is.
 However, that would make lots of carefully written existing code dealing with packed structs have undefined behavior.
 (There is